 Today, Swedish food producers such as Semper and Risenta have become household names in gluten-free homes around the world, with their outstanding, largely organic, gluten-free ranges.
 They are followed closely by the likes of Fria Bröd, a manufacturer of gluten-free bread, cakes and pizzas, and Kungsörnen, with its wide range of gluten-free flour, pasta and cake mixes.

 Lactose-free and dairy-free: here’s why it’s good for you and the planet

 There are a whole host of reasons why people cut lactose and dairy out of their diets.
-While some of us might actually be allergic to the milk protein, known as lactose, many more have other valid reasons for avoiding the white stuff.
 Dairy products are known for their inflammatory properties, as well as causing skin problems, high cholesterol and weight gain.
 Whereas children need milk to build up their calcium reserves, evidence suggests that adult humans only require very little dairy.

 According to a study from the UN Economic Commission for Europe, the adoption of a “demitarian diet” – which refers to cutting meat and dairy consumption in half – world reduce the average European’s intake of saturated fat by 40 per cent.
 “Demitarianism” would be good news for the planet too.
 A report entitled “Nitrogren on the Table” estimates that a 50 per cent cut in meat and dairy intake would reduce greenhouse gas emissions by 25-40 per cent.
 Greenpeace also agrees that global dairy and meat production needs to be halved by 2050 to avoid dangerous climate change and keep the Paris Agreement on track.